-The fingernails continue to grow on those little fingers and toes, and may even be longer than the edge come their birth day.
+The nails continue to grow on those little fingers and toes, and may even be longer than the edge come their birth day.

 The kidney development is complete and the liver is beginning to produce waste products where you will begin to see those results come the first few days of your new baby on the outside.
 Your baby’s lungs are almost completely developed now, and although the eyes are most likely blue at this point and time, they can change color after they are born to green or even brown later.